 - The instructor will show you photos “before and after” they were fixed or changed using Photoshop, and show you exactly how the changes and corrections were made, step by step.

-- As a student you’ll receive a free set of handouts that recaps, step by step, everything covered in the class, along with an CD that has before and after photos for all of the topics presented, to make it easy to recreate what the instructor is demonstrating.
+- As a student you’ll receive a free set of handouts after the class sessions that recap, step by step, everything covered in the class.

 - If you need additional help, the instructor is also available for hire for private instruction.
 But most people find the class answers all of their questions.